NeerajBiradar/ImagePipeline/README.md

 ## Conclusion

-This project demonstrates the ability to create an interactive image inpainting widget using React and Material-UI.
+This project demonstrates the ability to create an interactive image inpainting widget using React and TailWind.
 The challenges faced during development provided valuable learning experiences in state management, responsive design, and handling canvas resizing.

 Feel free to contribute or reach out with any questions!